 Business requirements lock in project scope.
 That is why I see them as very necessary for setting a project up for success.

-The best thing you can do to ensure project success is to develop a set of detailed Business Requirements and have them approved, I would almost say, before you get too far into development of your business case.
+The best thing you can do to ensure project success is to develop a set of detailed Business Requirements and have them approved, I would almost say before you get too far into the development of your business case.